tensorflow/tfjs-website/source/tutorials/mnist.md

 # Training on images — Recognizing Handwritten Digits with a Convolutional Neural Network

 In the [core concepts tutorial](./core-concepts.html), we learned how to use tensors and operations to perform basic linear algebra.

+In the [polynomial tutorial](./fit-curve.html), we learned how to use the TensorFlow.js core API to learn the coefficients of a polynomial.

-In this tutorial, we will learn the basic building blocks of a TensorFlow.js model to recognize handwritten digits with a deep convolutional classifier.
+In this tutorial, we will learn the basic building blocks of a TensorFlow.js model to recognize handwritten digits with a convolutional neural network.
 The dataset we will be using is the [MNIST handwriting dataset](http://yann.lecun.com/exdb/mnist/).

 ## About this tutorial